Minimalism is catching on, and I'm excited about streamlining. I'm sharing what I've learned about decluttering and simplifying our lives.

 A Fresh Burst of Decluttering

-Last month, I stalled out on my decluttering 2017 in 2017 challenge.
+One year, I stalled out on my decluttering challenge.
 Having visitors distracted me and let's face it, gave me an excuse to stop rummaging in closets.
 Anything that I'd been sorting was shoved back on the shelf and out of sight.

 I'm blessed and cursed with having lots of closets in my house and lots of shelving in my garage.
 The curse is that human nature wants to fill those spaces with stuff.
 The blessing is that at least it is out of sight, so no one suspects at first glance that an incipient hoarder lives here.